sagivharel/anyway-backend/processing_pipeline/README.md

 ### Conventions:
 - Where the Operator has `provide_context=True` argument the equivalent task function has to get `**context` as argument
+- task_id should be the same as your variable name

 -----------------------